108mk/108mk.github.io/_pages/about.md

 Apart from that, I (occasionally) spend time to familiarize myself with (post) quantum cryptography and error-correcting codes.

-I occasionally write blogs on Physics, Maths and (Quantum) Computing topics.
-You can find them in the [blog section](https://108mk.github.io/blog/).
+I occasionally write blogs to know how well I understand Physics, Maths and (Quantum) Computation.
+You can find them in the [[blog section](https://108mk.github.io/blog/).]

 You can reach me at manishk2020[at]iitkalumni.org
 > This webpage is under construction.